sonic-net/DASH/documentation/general/design/dash-holistic-view.md

 supplier SAI library will hide all details and present a uniform interface.

+> [!NOTE]
-Note:  a dedicated group has been investigating the use of PINS.
+> A dedicated group has been investigating the use of PINS.

-Why DASH and Why Not PINS?
-PINS is based upon a specific language (P4), and DPUs on the market would need to build a cross compiler.
+**Why DASH and Why Not PINS?**  PINS is based upon a specific language (P4), and DPUs on the market would need to build a cross compiler.
 PINS places the onus onto the Cloud Providers to code and string together the PINS API and their own implementation to create the actions they want to achieve; however it may not be optimal for performance reasons in our project.

 ### DASH capable ASICs